 The Ministry of Health and Long-Term Care (the ministry) receives and processes requests for funding for planned medical services out of Ontario, but within Canada.
 In order to receive full funding, certain insured services must receive prior written approval before any services are provided.
-Therefore, the ministry recommends that prior written approval be received from the ministry before the requested out-of-province (OOP) (but within Canada) insured medical services are provided.
-Requests are to be directed to the attention of Provider Payment Programs in the Health Services Branch (HSB).
+Therefore, the ministry recommends that prior written approval be received from the ministry before the requested (OOP) medical services are provided.

-Physicians seeking elective, hospital or medical treatment OOP on behalf of their patients complete and submit a prior approval application requesting funding before services are provided.
+Physicians seeking elective hospital or medical treatment OOP on behalf of their patients must complete and submit a prior approval application form requesting approval for funding before services are provided.

-The ministry requires the referring Ontario physician or the OOP physician who will be providing the services to complete an application on behalf of the Ontario resident.
-The request is submitted for approval to the Ministry of Health and Long-Term Care.
-The application should be complete and legible, clearly describing the patient's medical condition, recommended treatment, availability of services in Ontario and signed by both the patient and the physician providing the services.
+The ministry requires the referring Ontario physician or the OOP physician who will be providing the service(s) to complete an application on behalf of the Ontario resident.
+The application must be complete and legible, clearly describing the patient's medical condition, recommended treatment, availability of services in Ontario and be signed by the patient and either the physician providing the services or the referring physician.